The starting point for most doctors is to do nothing and advise a sufferer to wait for molluscum contagiosum to go away.

 - Salicylic Acid and Lactic Acid

 There are a number of conventional treatments currently available, but they are not routinely suggested, particularly in cases of young children.

-A molluscum contagiosum infection is usually asymptomatic, for example there is no nausea or temperature as is the case with chickenpox, and typically does not generate any other symptoms apart from the sores.
+A molluscum contagiosum infection usually has no other symptoms apart from the sores.

 So, the accepted general wisdom from doctors is to do nothing.